 The program of study prescribed for each graduate degree program is detailed in the separate sections of this catalog that foll9ow.
 Based on their undergraduate records or professional experience, additional course work may be specified for individuals at the time of their admission.
 When such course work is required, it becomes part of a student's prescribed program of study and must be completed for the degree to be awarded.
 When such courses are undergraduate prerequisites, the grade earned is recorded on the student's undergraduate transcript.

 Each student admitted to full or provisional standing in the program is assigned a graduate faculty member from the academic department as an advisor.
 Initially, graduate students are expected to meet with their advisors to plan their programs of study.
 Thereafter, they are expected to periodically meet with their advisors for further guidance.
 Advisement sessions are scheduled each semester in conjunction with pre-registration.
 The registration process is completed on BraveWeb and requires a PIN, which must be obtained from the assigned advisor.

 Level of Course Work

-All course work applied toward the master's degree must be earned in courses designed for graduate students (numbered 5000 and above).
-No 4000‑level or lower course work may be applied to the master's degree.
+All course work applied toward the master's degree must be earned in courses designated for graduate students (numbered 5000 and above).
+No undergraduate level (4000‑level or lower at UNCP) coursework may be applied to the master's degree.

 All course work applied toward the master's degree must have been completed within five years (six years for the Clinical Mental Health Counseling, Professional School Counseling, and Social Work programs) of formal admission to the program.
 The time requirement is based upon the calendar.
 For example, if a student enrolls for a fall semester graduate course, then this student is one year into his/her time limit at the start of the next fall semester.